Centipede Class (Year 1) 2024 - 2025

 Learning Ojectives:

 Your child will have a music lesson each week, where they will learn to play instruments and explore their musical abilities.
-This half term our Year 1 topic is 'Super Heroes' and the children will focus on pitch.
-Super Heroes will link to our History topic finding out all about famous explorers!
+This half term our Year 1 topic is 'Under the Sea' and our focus will be on musical symbols

 Your child will have 2 PE lessons each week.
 Please ensure they come into school in their PE kit on these days.
 Centipede Class will have PE on a Wednesday and Friday afternoon.